- Entry Level Occupational Therapy Program: Masters and Doctoral

 - Official copy of the secondary school transcript forwarded to the director of admissions by the guidance department of the secondary school.
 The transcript should indicate that the candidate has completed, or is in the process of completing, at least 16 Carnegie Units.
 The transcript should include current semester courses and all pertinent information regarding the student’s educational background.
 Students who have secured a high school equivalency diploma will also be considered for admission, and must submit a copy of their GED (General Education Development) test.

 - Test results of the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Testing (ACT) Program are generally required for admission.
 Waiving of test requirements is made only by written permission from the director of admissions.
+NOTICE: The test requirements have been suspended for the 2023-2024 application cycle.

 - A written recommendation from the high school principal, guidance counselor, or teacher is encouraged.
-For applicants to the occupational therapy (OT) program, two letters of recommendation and documentation of ten hours of service in an OT setting are also required.
+For applicants to the occupational therapy (OT) program, two letters of recommendation and documentation of 6-8 hours of service in an OT setting are also required.
 For occupational therapy and speech-language pathology applicants, a 500-word essay on their professional interest is also required.

 Although personal interviews are not normally required, applicants are strongly encouraged to arrange for a personal interview and tour.